-According to several recent studies, how a caller perceives their first interaction with your business is the basis for which they will forever think of your company.
-And, due to the lack of non-verbal communication which we rely heavily upon in person, it is dually important to watch your p’s while conducting business over the phone.
-Yes, you read that correctly—watch your p’s.
+How a caller perceives their first interaction with your business is the basis for which they will forever think of your company.
+And, due to the lack of non-verbal communication which we rely heavily upon in person, it is dually important to watch your P’s while conducting business over the phone.
+Yes, you read that correctly—watch your P's.

-Below is your guide to achieving call handling excellence by using the 7 p's:
+Below is your guide to achieving call handling excellence by using the 7 P's:1) Be Prepared

 With all other communication alternatives provided to consumers now—email, chat, online forms—when a person makes the decision to pick up the phone and call your company, they are looking for an immediate response.
 If customer experience is at the top of your agenda, then you need to be prepared to answer your calls by having an educated staff and making sure that they are giving your callers a consistent call experience by being conscientious of the number of rings on average it takes for someone to speak with a person in your establishment.